Bruno-Diego/copacabana-pp5/README.md

     ![](./docs/readme/features/us9-2.png)

-10. As a **Website User** I can Add a review to a product so that I can help other shoppers on future shoppings.
+10. As a **Website User** I can Add a review to a product so that I can help other shoppers with future shoppings.
   - The logged shopper clicks on the product's image and is directed to the product details page.

     ![](./docs/readme/features/us-reviewbutton.png)

-  - The shopper can see the button `Add a review` and clicks it to be directed to a form with a Title, Review and Rating fields:
+  - The shopper can see the button `Add a review` and clicks it to be directed to a form with Title, Review and Rating fields:

     ![](./docs/readme/features/us-reviewform.png)

-  - In product details page the shopper can see all reviews for that product:
+  - On the product details page the shopper can see all reviews for that product:

     ![](./docs/readme/features/usreviewmsg.png)